Algebraic derivation of the Energy Eigenvalues for the quantum oscillator defined on the Sphere and the Hyperbolic plane: Abstract

 \section{Abstract}

-We give an algebraic derivation of the energy eigenvalues for the two-dimensional(2D) quantum harmonic oscillator on the sphere and the hyperbolic plane in the context of the method proposed by Daskaloyannis for the 2D quadratically superintegrable systems.
-We provide the special form of the quadratic Poisson algebra for the classical harmonic oscillator system and deformed it into the quantum associative algebra of the operators.
-We express the corresponding Casimir operator for this algebra in terms of the Hamiltonian and provide the finite-dimensional representations for this quantum associative algebra by using the deformed parafermionic oscillator technique.
-The calculation of the energy eigenvalues is then reduced to finding the solution of the two algebraic equations whose form is universal for all the 2D quadratically superintegrable systems.
-The result derived algebraically agrees with the energy eigenvalues obtained by solving the Schrodinger equation.
+We give an algebraic derivation of the eigenvalues of energy of a quantum harmonic oscillator on the surface of constant curvature, i.e. on the sphere or on the hyperbolic plane.
+We use the method proposed by Daskaloyannis for fixing the energy eigenvalues of two-dimensional (2D) quadratically superintegrable systems by assuming that they are determined by the existence of finite-dimensional representation of the polynomial algebra of the motion integral operators.
+The tool for realizing representations is the deformed parafermionic oscillator.
+The eigenvalues of energy are calculated and the result derived by us algebraically agrees with the known energy eigenvalues calculated by classical analytical methods.
+This assertion which is the main result of this article is demonstrated by a detailed presentation.
+We also discuss the qualitative difference of the energy spectra on the sphere and on the hyperbolic plane.